tiendu/tiendu.github.io/src/content/blog/2026-07-18-every-change-should-reach-main-not-every-branch.md

 3. add a new backend;
 4. switch callers and add metrics.

-One option is to combine everything into one enormous pull request.

-That keeps one branch directly connected to `main`.
-It also makes the change harder to review, test, understand, revert, and integrate.
+Combining everything into one enormous pull request keeps one branch directly connected to `main`.
+It also makes the work harder to review, test, understand, revert, and integrate.

 A more practical structure is: